zextras/tech-doc/source/suite/licensing.rst

 ====================================

 You can buy Zextras Suite directly on our https://store.zextras.com/ website.
-Here, you can choose different paths to purchase Zextras
+Here you can configure your Zextras Suite license.
-Suite: `Service Provider`, `Educational/Governative`, and `Contact Sales` require you to fill in a form and send it to be contacted from Zextras Sales Department, while the 4-step :bdg-danger:`Direct purchase` path is described in the remainder of this section.

-- The first choice is the total number of mailboxes on your Zimbra server (minimum is **10 mailboxes**)
+- Firstly you have to enter the total number of mailboxes on your Zimbra server (minimum is **10 mailboxes**)

 - Then, add the Zextras Suite License Plan: Pro or Mobile

-  - If you pick Zextras Suite Pro, you can add *Team Pro* to your order.
-You need to choose the number of mailboxes, between **10** (minimum) and the total number of mailboxes you choose.
+  - If you choose Pro plan, you can insert the number of mailboxes you want to license with Zextras Team Pro (minimum 10)

 .. card::

    Important notes
    ^^^^^

-   * All the purchased license are **Yearly** subscription and are valid for 365 days since the purchase date and includes ongoing access to upgrades and support.
+   * All the purchased licenses are **Yearly** subscriptions and they are valid for 365 days since the purchase date and includes ongoing access to upgrades, updates and support.

    * The maximum number of mailboxes that can be purchased online is 2500.
 Orders exceeding 2500 mailboxes qualify for a custom